 In addition to staying current on world events, you should identify the leading indicators for your business that will give you an early warning that things may be slowing down.
 The world economy is in uncharted territory, and you should stay as flexible as possible and be prepared to act with urgency as the situation dictates.

 Uncertainty in the economy doesn’t have to equal uncertainty in your business.
 With these steps, you can find some stability during a time when each hour brings new changes and reforms.
 For those of you who are clients of the inDinero family—including tempCFO, mAccounting, The Accountkeepers, and Nomad Financial—know that your financial team is available by phone or email whenever you need them.
 We’re here to help you through this.
-If you’re not an inDinero client, check out our Coronavirus Updates and Resources page for news and links to help guide your business during this crisis.
+If you’re not an inDinero client, check out our comprehensive article on the PPP to help guide your business during this crisis.